Image Wisely, a joint initiative of ACR, RSNA, ASRT and AAPM,

 If the specific fluoroscopic injury does not fall into the above two categories, it may fit into “Other serious incidents that seriously affect the health and safety of patients,” which can result in a serious injury not anticipated in the normal course of events [6].

 The Joint Commission classifies radiation overdose as a Reviewable Sentinel Event [7,8].
 In regard to fluoroscopy, the Joint Commission considers a Sentinel Event to be “prolonged fluoroscopy with cumulative dose >1500 rads to a single field” and defines cumulative dose as a dose given within a period of six months to a year.
-The Joint Commission defines a “single field” as the location on the skin through which fluoroscopic bean is directed (which can be from different projections), in an attempt to assess the maximum or peak skin dose the patient received.
+The Joint Commission defines a “single field” as the location on the skin through which fluoroscopic beam is directed (which can be from different projections), in an attempt to assess the maximum or peak skin dose the patient received.
 If this threshold is exceeded, the health care organization is required to conduct a root cause analysis and is encouraged to voluntarily report the event to The Joint Commission, even though the outcome (harm to the patient) has not become evident [9].

 Safe Medical Devices Act (FDA)